 What ages are eligible for the Weather Camp?

-Weather Camp is part of the UNL Big Red Camp Program for High School Level students.
+The UNL Weather Camp is now part of the UNL Big Red Camp Program for High School Level students.
 It has become a residential camp, i.e. the campers will spend the week on campus and stay overnight in our East Campus dorms.
-Much more information will be available eary next year.

 Most events at Weather Camp will take place at Hardin Hall, which is located on the East Campus at the University of Nebraska-Lincoln.
-Hardin Hall is located at the intersection of 33rd and Holdrege Street.
+Hardin Hall is located at the intersection of 33rd and Holdrege Streets in Lincoln, NE.
 A few field trips are planned and will require travel to local places.
 Permission to travel will be required and transportation will be provided for the campers.

 A Visit with the Warning Coordination Meteorologist from the National Weather Service